Big things are coming to East Fishkill; a second Amazon facility is now underway in the Hudson Valley.

 Part of what makes this property so attractive to Amazon is its proximity to Interstate 84, a piece of Hudson Valley highway that runs over 70 miles from Port Jervis to Brewster.
 Several fulfillment centers nearby in Connecticut and Pennsylvania make I-84 a prime resource for the Bezos company.

-Amazon is still considering several other destinations in the U.S., including the Town of Montgomery in Orange County, but East Fishkill is the clear frontrunner.
-If chosen, Bluewater Property Group will begin construction in January 2021.
+Amazon considered several other destinations in the U.S., but East Fishkill was victorious.
+Bluewater Property Group, which also manages the construction of a distribution center in the Town of Montgomery, breaks ground on the Dutchess County site early in 2021.
 The project will be a $135 million investment into the region and can be expected to finish by June 2022.

-“The creation of 500 new jobs will provide a tremendous boost to our local economy and we look forward to a long and successful partnership in the community,” Nicholas D’Allesandro, the Town of East Fishkill supervisor, noted at a recent Industrial Development Agency meeting.
+“The creation of 500 new jobs will provide a tremendous boost to our local economy and we look forward to a long and successful partnership in the community,” D’Alessandro noted at an Industrial Development Agency meeting.

-And 500 new jobs may be just the start.
-The proposal includes 1,000 employee parking spaces and room for 700 trailers, meaning the potential for further expansion is there.
+And that number may be just the start.
+Up to 700 part-time jobs will be generated by Amazon’s arrival, and temporary construction jobs will add another 300-400 positions.
+The plans include 1,000 employee parking spaces and room for 700 trailers, meaning the potential for further expansion is there.
 It comes at the perfect time, as Dutchess County is fighting to rebound from pandemic-related setbacks.